parkjjoe/CapstoneDesign/README.md

 ![INFO2](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/9cd1dc61-9625-4dfd-8c54-1cae8653612d)
 ![SOURCE1](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/37c2ce6f-b407-483e-a4ed-c4a4bfb609fd)

-When you click the image in the table below, the pros, cons and improvement information of that sleeping position are displayed in a dialog window.
+When you click the image in the table below, the pros, cons and improvement information of that sleep position are displayed in a dialog window.
 When you click the '**SOURCE**' button, the sources for the images and information are written.

 ![INFO3](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/05f8b358-ebaa-4023-87a0-7dba67c9dc9e)